GeorgeJopson/Test-Driven-Development-Notes/Uncle Bob TDD/When to Mock Notes.md

 - **If you used no mocks:**
   - Execution of test suite will likely be slow.
 Web servers/databases/services over network are often the bottleneck if you don't mock them out.
   - Test coverage likely to be low as it is very hard to test some situations without using mocks.
 For example error conditions
   - Tests are sensitive to faults in parts of system unrelated to what is being tested.
-Can make tests flaky and tricky to debug.
+Can make tests tricky to debug.
 - **If you used too many mocks:**
   - Can make tests slower if you mock out a class with something slower than it.
   - Mocking interactions between all classes can cause setup code to become extremely complicated.
 It also means mocking structure becomes highly coupled to implementation details (making refactoring increasingly tricky).